kylerobots/ground-texture-sim/README.md

 The `--python-use-system-env` flag allows Blender to search for modules on your PYTHONPATH instead of just within Blender's instance of Python.
 This is essential for all the necessary code to run.

-The images are output to the location specified by `output` in the JSON.
-Each image is numbered sequentially in the form `000000.png`.
-Additionally, there are two other text files written to the same folder. `calibration.txt` contains the camera's intrinsic matrix, with each line in the file containing one row of the matrix. `trajectory.txt` contains the list of poses associated with each image, one per line in `x, y, theta` format.
+The data is output to the location specified by `output` in the JSON.
+There are multiple files and folders.
+At the top level are three list files.
+The one ending in `.test` lists a relative path to each image in the sequence.
+The ones that end in `.txt` both contain lists alternating between the relative path to each image and a global pose, stored as a 3x3 homogenous matrix.
+The difference between the two is that the one with a `_meters.txt` suffix stores the global pose of a simulated robot carrying the camera.
+The one with just `.txt` notes the pose of the top left pixel of the image, in pixel space.
+In other words, the origin of this space is the origin of the top left corner of the image taken when the simulated robot is at (0, 0, 0).

+Additionally there are two folders.
+The first, called `camera_properties` contains text files with the camera intrinsic matrix, called `<camera_name>_intrinsic_matrix.txt`, and the camera's pose as measured from the simulated robot, called `<camera_name>_pose.txt`.
+The next folder is a series of nested folders containing the images.
+The names of the folders and image files are based on the values set in the JSON and have the format:
+`<sequence_type>/<date>/<sequence_number>/HDG2_t<texture_number>_<sequence_type>_<date>_<sequence_number>_<camera_name>_i#######.png`
+This comes from the format specified here: https://github.com/JanFabianSchmid/HD_Ground

 Note that, depending on your settings and computing power, this script may take some time to execute.
 The script will continually provide progress updates as it goes.